Band Gear

 Instruments

 Thanks goes to Bob Waitz, surf music afficianado and Big Surf fan for giving me the opportunity to own this great guitar!
 All original parts.
 The bridge pick up was rewound by Lindy Fralin.The body has been repainted black and the neck refinished.
-I put a reissue Mustang bridge on it.
+I put a Mastery bridge on it.
 Twang and shimmer.
-Definetly my main axe.
-Strung with roundwounds .012-.52 with plain G.
+Definitely my main axe.
+Strung with roundwounds .013-.56 with plain G (.022).

 Teisco Del Rey ET-312